AugieMurphy/sleepy-heads/README.md

   - pro weekend is the time a person who does an activity professionally spends doing each activity during weekends/holidays
 - We will have a clock move (faster than real time) and display a bar graph next to it that indicates what percentage of people are doing each activity at the time indicated by the clock
 - Hover over the pie chart to look at values
-- Slider to modify the clock speed
+- Slider to modify the clock time

 ## What will be shown, absent user interaction?
 - As a clock moves, there will a horizontal bar chart that represents what percent of people are doing what.
 - The pie chart will default to avg weekly.
-- The activity timelinegraph shown will default to sleeping.
+- The slider will default to hour 0.

 ## What questions will your visualization allow user to explore?
 What questions will it provoke?